 When variable fees were introduced in 2006 there was considerable concern that they would prove to be a serious barrier to participation amongst the least well off, in spite of the introduction of maintenance grants and student loans.
-Therefore the University provided bursaries linked to the means tested element of each student s final LA/SLC/DIUS grant assessment.
-However, analysis of student recruitment and surveys of student opinion carried out by the University and nationally indicate that student loans and maintenance grants have been very effective in supporting less well off students.
+Therefore the University provided bursaries linked to the means tested element of each student's final LA/SLC/DIUS grant assessment.
+However, analysis of student recruitment and surveys of student opinion carried out by the University and nationally indicate that student loans and maintenance grants have not been very effective in encouraging less well off students to apply to university (OFFA 2010).
 It is therefore believed that, while maintaining bursaries for the least well off, resources should be redirected to enhancing outreach activities and the support of students after they have enrolled.
+A range of additional innovative support for WP students will be implemented.
+This includes: